-Links to the social inquiry approach

-Topic 1: Getting started - who makes decisions?

-Divide the class into four groups.
+Links to the social inquiry approach Learning experiences What you need Topic 1: Getting sta arted - who makes decisions?
+Find out information Activity 1 Divide the class into four groups.
 Tell the students that each group is going to create a team game to play against another team.
 The only equipment they can use in the game is one ball, two hoops, and one skipping rope.
 The students are to decide the rules of the game and where it is played, for example, on a netball court, on a playing field, or inside the school hall.
 Allow ten minutes of planning time.
 Then ask each group to explain how the decisions were made about the game and the rules.
 Ask: "Was everyone part of the decision-making?"
 The students could play the games they designed as part of a PE lesson.

-Topic 2: Is your voice heard?

-Explore values and perspectives

-What do I think?

-Explain that everyone has the right to participate in decision-making that affects them.
+Topic 2: Is your voi ce heard?
+Explore values and perspectives What do I think?
+Activity 1 Explain that everyone has the right to participate in decision-making that affects them.
 Ask students to stand in the middle of the space.
 Explain that you will read out some statements and that they are to place themselves along a continuum going from "always" to "never".
-Read the following statements:

-- "Adults at home listen to what I have to say (about things that affect me)." - "Adults at school listen to what I have to say (about things that affect me)." - "Adults in the community listen to what I have to say (about things that affect me)."

-Have the students place themselves on the continuum (or allocate spaces in the classroom) for the following responses:
+Read the following statements: "Adults at home listen to what I have to say (about things that affect me)."
+"Adults at school listen to what I have to say (about things that affect me)."
+"Adults in the community listen to what I have to say (about things that affect me)."
+Have the students place themselves on the continuum (or allocate spaces in the classroom) for the following responses: always most of the time sometimes hardly ever never Open classroom space